garg-dinesh/social-app/README.md

 Execute npm install in the root directory of the project.

-Login the app below mentioned emails:
+Execute npm start and login the app below mentioned emails:
 Sincere@april.biz
 Shanna@melissa.tv
 Nathan@yesenia.net